Best Hiking Boots

 - Constructed with suede leather uppers and Gore-Tex® extended comfort liners

 - Rocky paths, mud and snow, no problem with Vibram® Alpine Approach soles

 - Climbing style lacing extends to the toes for a precise fit

 - 3F System connects to the lacing for enhanced heel and ankle support

-- The Mult Fit Footbed Plus (MFF+) is customizable allowing the boots to adapt the shape of your feet
+- The Multi Fit Footbed Plus (MFF+) is customizable allowing adaption to the shape of your feet

 - As breathable as they come